amancevice/slackend/README.md

 });
 ```

-All of the configuration options to `slackend()` are optional, but omitting the `signing_secret` will disable the verification step where received requests are confirmed as originating from Slack.
-Disabling verification can also be done by setting the environmental variable `DISABLE_VERIFICATION=1`.
+*WARNING &mdash; All of the configuration options to `slackend()` are optional, but omitting the `signing_secret` will disable the verification step where received requests are confirmed as originating from Slack.
+Disabling verification can also be done by setting the environmental variable `DISABLE_VERIFICATION=1`.*

-## Local Setup
+## Local Development

 Run a local instance of your slack app by cloning this repository, configuring settings, installing dependencies, and starting the express server.